kunal-mandalia/docker-integrated-volume/README.md

-# Docker Bundle
+# Docker Integrated Volume

 ## Goal

-Dockerise an image which also includes data from a directory at build time.
+Dockerise a base image to include a volume at build time.

 An image, `docker-bundle-base` uses files in a directory `/data` which according to its Dockerfile doesn't contain any files since no host data volume is mapped to the container.